programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 however, the patterns should start to make sense.

-Geographic references in our text are followed by emdashes (dashes that are roughly the width of the letter ‘m’; wider than endashes.)
+Geographic references in our text are followed by emdashes (dashes that are roughly the width of the letter 'm'; wider than endashes.)
 We can replace these with tab characters, which will effectively help us put states and cities in separate columns of the spreadsheet.